Western Australian borders: 1863–1911

-In 1863, the part of New South Wales to the north of South Australia was annexed to South Australia by Letters Patent and became known as the Northern Territory of South Australia (NToSA).
-(6 July 1863 – MAP).
+In 1863, the part of New South Wales to the north of South Australia was annexed to South Australia by letters patent and became known as the Northern Territory of South Australia (map of 6 July 1863).

-From 1863 to 1911, 129° east was the WA/NToSA border north of 26° south and the WA/SA border south of the 26th parallel.
+From 1863 to 1911, 129° east was the Western Australia–Northern Territory of South Australia border north of 26° south and the Western Australia–South Australia border south of the 26th parallel.

 1911–27

-In 1911, the Northern Territory (NT) was split off from South Australia to be administered by the Commonwealth.
-(1 January 1911 – MAP).

-From 1911 to 1927, 129° east was the WA/NT border north of 26° south and the WA/SA border south of the 26th parallel.
+In 1911, the Northern Territory was split off from South Australia to be administered by the Commonwealth (map of 1 January 1911).
+From 1911 to 1927, 129° east served as the Western Australia–Northern Territory border north of 26° south and the Western Australia–South Australia border south of the 26th parallel.

 1927–31

-In 1927, the Northern Territory was split into two territories, North Australia (NA) and Central Australia (CA).
-(1 March 1927 – MAP).
+In 1927, the Northern Territory was split into two territories, North Australia and Central Australia (map of 1 March 1927).

-From 1927 to 1931, 129° east was once again the WA/NA border and WA/CA border, both north of 26° south and the WA/SA border south of the 26th parallel.
+From 1927 to 1931, 129° east formed the Western Australia–North Australia border and Western Australia–Central Australia border, both north of 26° south and the Western Australia–South Australia border south of the 26th parallel.